Brown Bears men's squash

 The Brown Bears men's squash team was a former team in the intercollegiate men's squash for Brown University located in Providence, Rhode Island.
 The team competed in the Ivy League within the College Squash Association.
 The university first fielded a varsity squash team in 1989.
 The former head coach was Stuart LeGassick.
 Brown University decided to eliminate 11 sports on May 31, 2020 including squash.
+Brown University will reinstate men's and women's squash on July 1, 2026.